-Pursuant to Section 2-3 of the Kent County Code, it shall be unlawful for any person, partnership, association, or corporation to operate a commercial kennel within the Town without possessing a valid permit and license.
-The application for such permit and license may be obtained from the Humane Society of Kent County.
-Initial and annual fees for kennel operators and pet shop operators will be determined by the County Commissioners of Kent County.
+Pursuant to Section 2-3 of the Kent County Code and Section 64-3 of the Queen Anne's County Code, it shall be unlawful for any person, partnership, association, or corporation to operate a commercial kennel within the Town without possessing a valid permit and license.
+The application for such permit and license may be obtained from the Humane Society of Kent County or Queen Anne's County Animal Control.
+Initial and annual fees for kennel operators and pet shop operators will be determined by the County Commissioners of Kent County or the County Commissioners of Queen Anne's County.

-Kennel permits and pet shop permits may be revoked by the Dog Control Warden upon the failure of the owner or owners to comply with the provisions of the Humane Society of Kent County pursuant to Section 2-3 (c) of the Kent County Code.
+Kennel permits and pet shop permits may be revoked by the Animal Control Officer upon the failure of the owner or owners to comply with the provisions of the Humane Society of Kent County or Queen Anne's County Animal Control pursuant to Section 2-3 (c) of the Kent County Code or Section 64-3 of the Queen Anne's County Code.